Who’s telling your story?

 Multiple-viewpoint narratives have a long and proud tradition in literature.
 William Faulkner’s As I Lay Dying switches narrators every chapter to show different perspectives on a complex, emotional story.
 Charles Baxter’s The Feast of Love uses varying viewpoints as part of the novel’s structure: a series of distinct-yet-intertwined vignettes that all discuss the nature of love.
 And George R.R.
 Martin famously utilizes a whole ensemble of point-of-view characters in his A Song of Ice and Fire series (which became Game of Thrones) to expand the epic scope of both his story and his fictional world.

 So what do all these examples have in common?

 Here’s the skinny: In each instance, the author’s decision to tell his story in this fashion was not a random choice.
 Multiple perspectives are narrative tools and should be used to serve your plot, characters, or fictional world—not as an aesthetic or a crutch.

-Still unclear?
-We’re here to help: this may not be a complete list, but here are just a few ways using multiple points of view can enhance your storytelling:
+We’re here to help you improve your writing: this may not be a complete list, but here are just a few ways using multiple points of view can enhance your storytelling:

 1. Dramatic Irony

 By their very nature, differing perspectives bring with them different levels of “informed-ness.”